qitongliu/Algorithms-for-Data-Science/README.md

 # Algorithms for Data Science

-1. DFS: Connected Components of Undirected Graphs
-Use the NetworkX Python package to represent and manipulate graphs Implement DFS algorithm for identifying the connected components of an undirected graph
+1. DFS: Connected Components of Undirected Graphs \n Use the NetworkX Python package to represent and manipulate graphs Implement DFS algorithm for identifying the connected components of an undirected graph